Although uncommon, there are reasons that a baby may not be able to breastfeed for a period of time

 If your baby is not breastfeeding, the most important thing for you to do is establish or maintain your milk supply

 - Remove your milk by hand expressing, pumping or combining both methods

 - If a baby is not taking the milk directly from the breast, milk must be removed on a frequent basis, usually a minimum of 8 times in 24 hours (if a mom is just beginning to pump, she may find she is most successful if she pumps every 2 hours during the day and every 4 hours at night.
 Once a good milk supply is established, she may be able to reduce the number of times she pumps in 24 hours)

 - If a baby is breastfeeding some of the time, the mother may pump or hand express at the times a feeding is missed

 - For information on supplementing, see expressing milk and supplementing

 If you are relying on a breast pump to maintain your milk supply for more than a day, a hospital grade double pump in combination with hand expressing may be the best option for getting the required milk for your baby.
+For information on renting pumps in Niagara Region click here.
 You may find watching the videos included in the supplementation section very helpful.